JarrettRenshaw/azure-docs/articles/virtual-network/virtual-networks-static-private-ip-arm-pportal.md

     ![Deploying VM tile](./media/virtual-networks-static-ip-arm-pportal/figure08.png)

 ## How to add a static private IP address to an existing VM
+Network connection properties, such as DNS server IP addresses, should not be edited directly within Windows VMs as they may get erased during service heal, when the virtual network adaptor gets replaced, and cause VM connectivity/RDP issues.
 To add a static private IP address to the VM created using the steps above, follow the steps below:

 1. From the **IP addresses** blade shown above, click **Static** under **Assignment**.
 2. Type *192.168.1.101* for **IP address**, and then click **Save**.